 11. In the years following the development of the patents-in-suit, the volume of data has grown exponentially, requiring new technologies such as those disclosed in the patents-in-suit.
-Many of the companies that cite the patents-in-suit have also acknowledged that the growing volume of data led to unique challenges that required new computer technologies.
+Oracle has acknowledged that the growing volume of data led to unique challenges that required new computer technologies.